MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-api-permissions.md

 ### UnifiedPolicy.User.Read

 This permission is required when an application must be permitted to read unified labeling policies related to a user.
-Examples of services that require `UnifiedPolicy.User.
-Read` permissions are applications that need to encrypt and decrypt content, based on user’s label policies.
+Examples of services that require `UnifiedPolicy.User.Read` permissions are applications that need to encrypt and decrypt content, based on user’s label policies.